Travels with V

-We’re now experiencing a couple of days of constant bus traveling through two countries.
+We’re now entering a period of couple of days of constant traveling by bus through two countries.
 It’s a numbing journey with little else to do but sit in an uncomfortable bus seat and look out through a foggy window.

-From La Selva we were transported back on Rio Napa to the oiltown of Coca.
-The plan was to take a bus to Puyo, some six hours away.
-From there we would take a taxi to a small village called Shell (!!!) to take some photos of an oil refinery.
+From La Selva we are transported back on Rio Napa to the oiltown of Coca.
+The plan is to take a bus to Puyo, some six hours away.
+From there we will go by taxi to a small village called Shell (!!!) to take some photos of an oil refinery.
 And later catch a new bus to Cuenca in the south of Ecuador.

-But bus travelling in Ecuador is somewhat different to what we’re used to.
-Almost all the intercity buses go very early in the morning or at night.
+But bus travelling in Ecuador is a lot different from what we’re used to.
+Almost all the intercity buses leave very early in the morning or in the middle of the night.
 So, scrapping our plans, we decide to take the early morning option and go directly to Cuenca.
-It turns out to be for the best, since rain is pouring down, not the best weather for a photo expedition…
+It turns out to be for the best, since rain is pouring down, and that’s not the best weather for a photo expedition…

-After some nine hours we finally arrive in Cuenca, a youthful city with lots of cafés, bars and local microbrewery pubs.
-It has a great “cozy” atmosphere.
+After some nine hours we finally arrive in Cuenca, a youthful city with lots of cafés, bars and even local microbrewery pubs.
+It has a positive “cozy” vibe.

-By the main square is the building with offices of the administrative power and outside in the street there’a rally.
+By the main square lies a building with offices of the administrative power and outside in the street there’a rally.
 Hundreds of kids, mostly girls, with banners demanding something to be done for all the “desapparecidos”, the missing persons.
-They tell us that a shockingly large number of youth are kidnapped, never to be found.
-Almost 4000 in the last few years.
+They tell us that a shockingly large number of Ecuadorean youth are kidnapped, never to be found.
+Almost 4000 have disappeared in the last few years.

-There’s a lot of guessing about what has happened to them, most likely they are captured by criminal organizations and lost in trafficking.
+There’s a lot of guessing about what has happened to them, most likely they are taken by criminal organizations and victims of trafficking.
 Or robbed and killed.

 Kidnappings seem to be a fast growing problem in this part of the world.
-Also in Peru where we saw electronic advertisments about disappeared kids between 11 and 16 years old.
+Also in Peru where we saw these electronic adverts about disappeared kids between 11 and 16 years old.
 It’s absolutely horrifying.

-In Cuenca there’s no doubt about what is the town’s and the region’s biggest contribution to the cultural history.
-It’s depicted and sold everywhere, the “Panama” hat.
-Of course it doesn’t come from Panama, but many Ecuadorean workers who dug the Panama canal wore this traditional hat to shield their heads from the burning sun.
+In Cuenca there’s no doubt about what the town’s and the region’s biggest contribution to the cultural history is.
+The “Panama” hat.
+It’s sold in shops all over town.
+It hasn’t got a lot to do with Panama, but many Ecuadorean workers who dug the Panama canal wore this traditional hat to shield their heads from the burning sun.